mariohevia/mariohevia.github.io/_posts/2025-05-02-flood-detection.md

 ### Training the Model

-To train the model we need to first create a `Dataset` class from `torch.utils.data` loading the image into small tiles, normalised properly and everything we did in the [Dataset](#dataset) section.
-This is a little bit more complicated (and long), so I will describe the code briefly, and you can look at it at your own pace below.
+To train the model, we first need to create a `Dataset` class from `torch.utils.data` to load the image into small tiles, normalise them, and everything we did in the [Dataset](#dataset) section.
+This is a bit more complicated (and lengthy), so I will describe the code briefly, and you can review it at your own pace below.

-I created the `TiledDataset` class which receives the two `.tif` files and can output several tiles in batches with the use of `DataLoader`.
-When the class is initialised, it first obtains the 2nd and 98th percentile values from the image as we did before.
-Then it creates a list of all the top-left coordinates of each tile, checking wether the mask indicates whether it has water or not and that the tile is not completely black.
-Afterwards it splits the data into training, validation and testing (80% - 10% - 10%), ensuring that there is a proportional number of water-containing tiles in each split, to ensure diversity across these subsets.
+I created the `TiledDataset` class, which takes the two `.tif` files and can output several tiles in batches using `DataLoader`.
+When the class is initialised, it first computes the 2nd and 98th percentile values from the image, just as we did before.
+Then, it creates a list of all the top-left coordinates of each tile, checking whether the mask indicates the presence of water and ensuring that the tile is not completely black.
+Afterward, it splits the data into training, validation, and testing sets (80% - 10% - 10%), ensuring that each split contains a proportional number of water-containing tiles for diversity across the subsets.

-When requesting an image from the class, it takes the top-left coordinates of the tile requested, loads the image and normalises it first with the percentiles and later normalises it based on the ImageNet requirements to make our data compatible with the pre-trained encoder.
+When requesting an image from the class, it takes the top-left coordinates of the tile, loads the image, and normalises it first with the percentiles, then based on the ImageNet statistics to make our data compatible with the pre-trained encoder.

 <div class="code-container">
   <input type="checkbox" id="code-toggle-2" class="code-toggle-control">